ying-w/bioinformatics-figures/methylcircleplot/README.md

 ~~~~

 ###Details
-start up an R (or Rstudio) session and load the script using
+Start up an R (or Rstudio) session and load the script using

 	source("methylcircleplot.R")